Business Personal Property

 Application for Personal Property Proration

-Personal Property (Boat) Proration Form
+Personal Property (Boat/Motor) Proration Form

 All airplanes are registered through The Federal Aviation Administration (FAA).
 The FAA sends a list of all registered owners to the Department of Revenue (DOR), and DOR sends a list to the Auditor’s Office annually.
 A form is mailed out to registered owners to verify the information that is sent to The Auditor’s Office from DOR.
 This form has to be completed on or before June 30 of the taxable year.